Vanderbilt women's tennis coach, Geoff Macdonald, will start his two-year term on the ITA's board July 1st

 In 2003, Macdonald oversaw the final year of Sarah Riske's career, who became the school's only four-time All-American (two in singles, two in doubles).
 Riske left VU as the school's all-time winningest doubles player, but Tsoubanos surpassed that mark a year later.
 The `Dores finished the 2003 season with a 21-6 record en route to advancing to the Elite Eight of the NCAA Tournament.

 In 2004, the Commodores returned to the Final Four in the NCAA Tournament where they lost to undefeated Stanford, the eventual national champions.
-The 2004 Commodore team included All American, All-Academic and ITA Scholar Tsoubanos, who is entering her sixth year as Macdonald's assistant.
+The 2004 Commodore team included All American, All-Academic and ITA Scholar Tsoubanos, who is entering her ninth year as Macdonald's assistant.
 Other honors achieved by Commodores included Annie Menees' All Academic and ITA Scholar awards, while Audra Falk and Kelly Schmandt landed All-American honors.

 In 2006, the Commodores posted a 23-5 record en route to the team's ninth consecutive NCAA Sweet 16 appearance, despite the young team's lack of senior representatives.
 Following the season, junior Amanda Fish became the seventh Commodore under Macdonald to receive ITA All-American honors.

 Macdonald has earned three Coach of the Year honors, including SEC recognition for his 2001 team, which included four ITA ranked singles players.
 He previously earned the title at Duke and Louisiana State University, where he began his coaching career in 1988.